-During the second half of 2021, Workhuman® has been publishing the Human Workplace Index – a monthly survey analysis of 1,000 full-time U.S. workers – to help employers better understand what employees want in this new world of work.
+During the second half of 2021, Workhuman® has been publishing the Human Workplace Index – a monthly survey analysis of 1,000 full-time U.S. workers – to help employers better understand what employees want in this new world of work and increase employee retention.

 Each month we’ve tackled topics such as the return-to-office, gratitude in the workplace, DE&I, and the future of employee benefits, all in an effort to amplify the voices of every company’s greatest asset – their employees.

-Our last analysis of 2021 looks at the trends and developments that have accumulated during the year and what employees are expecting from their employers in the year to come.
+Our last analysis of 2021 looks at the trends and professional development that have accumulated during the year and what employees are expecting from their employers in the year to come.
 Here are some of the key insights uncovered from this month’s survey.

 1. Bonuses: to give or not to give?

 There are countless reasons to look forward to the end of the year.
-For many workers, one of those reasons is the end-of-year bonus.
+For many workers, a big contributor to job satisfaction is the end-of-year bonus.
 This year in particular has put a strain on employees in every industry, and the ones who have stuck around are looking for their employers to acknowledge that commitment.
 How do they want to be acknowledged?
 Financial incentives.

 If they don’t receive a bonus, 24% of respondents say they will feel unappreciated by their employer.
-And if there’s one thing we’ve learned from previous iterations of the Human Workplace Index, it’s that employees who feel unappreciated are more likely than ever to start searching for greener pastures.
+And if there’s one thing we’ve learned from previous iterations of the Human Workplace Index, it’s that employees who feel unappreciated are more likely than ever to start searching for a different career path.

 As organizations plan for the coming year, they should consider restructuring their recognition and reward strategy.
 Rather than hoping employees stick around for an end-of-year financial bump, our research shows spreading that reward out over the course of the year keeps employees engaged and dedicated for longer.